 Spiced with chilies, cinnamon, cloves, and cumin, our Mexican birria has depths of flavor that are as rich as its long history.
 This is a time-tested double act starring exquisitely tender lamb, and a piping-hot, super savory broth.

 First things first.
 This is not a quick dish.
-The bone-in leg of lamb needs to marinade overnight, and then it’s going to get several hours’ slow cooking.
+The bone-in leg of lamb needs to marinate overnight, and then it’s going to get several hours’ slow cooking.
 Time is a key ingredient here, and it’s definitely worth waiting for the wonderful rewards it produces.

 It all starts with a fiery adobo